-1 Magnetic Seal
+- Magnetic Seal

-2 Brush Seal
+- 2 Brush Seal

-3 Tail Seal
+- 3 Tail Seal

-4 Adjuster Screw
+- 4 Adjuster Screw

-5 Magnet Holder

-6 Seal Plate

-On the front and side are magnetic seals (1) surrounded by brush seals (2).
-On the rear you will find a seal called tail-sea surrounded by brush seals (2).
-On the rear you will find a seal called tail-seal (3) this seal slides over the surface and hinders abrasive getting out of the blast area.
+On the front and side are magnetic seals that are (1) surrounded by brush seals (2).
+On the rear you will find a seal called a tail seal (3).
+This seal slides over the surface and hinders abrasive getting out of the blast area.

-All seal should seal against abrasive spray.
-The correct setting of the magnets is 8-12mm over floor depending on the application, also very important for the best function of the machine.
+All seals should seal against abrasive spray.
+The correct setting of the magnets is 8-12mm over the floor surface depending on the application.
+This is also very important for the best function of the machine.
 The adjustment is done by set screws on the traction drive and the rear (4).